Chapter 10 Managing Field Trials

 10.1 Trial Detail Page

-Trial detail page displays important information about individual trial including breeding program, location, year, description of the trial, design, and any files associated with that trial.
+The trial detail page displays important information about individual trials including breeding program, location, year, description of the trial, design, and any files associated with that trial.

-The “Navigator” section on the trial detail page allows easy access to all aspects of your trial.
-This section contains subsections for printing labels for your plots or plants, recording phenotypes, viewing your trial layout or design, viewing phenotypes for this trial, or conducting analyses.
+Below the trial details you will find various menus for accessing and modifying trial data.
+There are sections for printing labels for your plots or plants, recording phenotypes, viewing your trial layout or design, viewing phenotypes for this trial, or conducting analyses.

 10.2 Adding Trials

 Only users with the account status of “submitter” may create trials.
-To learn how to change your account status from “user” to “submitter” visit the 1.2 page.
+To learn how to change your account status from “user” to “submitter” visit section 1.2.

 10.2.1 Prerequisites

 • To add a trial, all of your accessions should already exist in the database before you begin to design a trial.
-If you have accessions that are not in the database, see the instructions for adding accessions .
+If you have accessions that are not in the database, see the instructions in Managing Accessions.

 Click on “Design New Trial” to begin.

-The first step in this workflow is an introduction that looks like:
+The first step in this workflow is an introduction that looks like this:

 Here it gives information about what is required for a trial, including that to create a new trial, you need to create a list of the accessions that you would like to use in the trial.
 Lists can be viewed, created, and modified with the “lists” tool at the upper right of the screen.
 For more information on lists, click here.